bibleexchange/courses/poetry/en/305_proverbs-money.md

 #### Not all blessings are physical

-If you are righteous, God will bless you, but it will not always be with money or physical possessions.
-As humans, we often think that money is the most important thing for life, but God knows that there are other blessings that we need more than money.
+If you are righteous, God will bless you, but it will not always be with wealth or physical possessions.
+As humans, we often think that wealth is the most important thing for life, but God knows that there are other blessings that we need more than wealth.

 In chapter 3, we see a description of Woman Wisdom.
 Verse 16 says that she holds life in her right hand and riches and honor in her left hand.
 In ancient Hebrew culture, the right hand was more honored than the left hand was honored (Gen. 48:14; Ecc.
 10:12; Matt.
-25:33)[1].
+25:33)<sup>[1]</sup>.
 This shows us that wisdom may give riches, but riches are not as important as life is.
 Also, the two verses which immediately precede it (3:14–15) talk about how wisdom is better than gold and silver (see also 8:19 and 16:16).
 Wealth is not bad, but wisdom is better.
 God gave Solomon wealth, but only because he first asked for wisdom.
 Wisdom is not the only thing that is better than wealth.
-Bruce Waltke says, "Wealth is a desirable state and the reward of wisdom (see 3:9–10), not the aim of one’s life"[2].
-Proverbs gives many things that are better than having money:
+Bruce Waltke says, "Wealth is a desirable state and the reward of wisdom (see 3:9–10), not the aim of one’s life."<sup>[2]</sup> Proverbs gives many things that are better than having wealth:

 * The lips of knowledge (20:15)
 * A good name (22:1)